99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 how encrypt / decrypt works:

 <img width="450" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/ad7a1c71-5da4-42ab-9e64-62d9d40a57a1">

+Envelope Encryption: Encrypt plaintext data with a data key and then encrypt the data key with a top-level plaintext master key.

 Envelope Encryption: KMS has a limit of 4kb, if you want more, use Envelope Encryption which corresponds to
 GenerateDataKey API.